Badi-Rodriguez/visitor_pattern_sample/README.md

 - All modularized code is in the `improved version` directory.
 - The main directory contains a placeholder `main.cpp` that points users to the improved version.

-## Summary
+## Summary (07/08/2025)
-This project is a clear, modern C++ example of the Visitor pattern, showing how to:
+This was my best attempt at the recreeation of a simple, modern C++ example of the Visitor pattern, showing how to:
 - Separate operations from data structures
 - Add new operations easily
 - Keep code organized and maintainable